smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 }
 ```

-Creating `{Operation}Input` from a `http::Request` and `http::Response` from a `{Operation}Output` involves the [HTTP binding traits](https://awslabs.github.io/smithy/1.0/spec/core/http-traits.html) and protocol aware serialization/deserialization.
-The [RuntimeError](https://github.com/awslabs/smithy-rs/blob/458eeb63b95e6e1e26de0858457adbc0b39cbe4e/rust-runtime/aws-smithy-http-server/src/runtime_error.rs#L53-L5) enumerates error cases such as serialization/deserialization failures, `extensions().get::<T>()` failures, etc. We omit error handling in the snippets above, but, in full, they also involve protocol aware conversions from the `RuntimeError` and `http::Response`.
+Creating `{Operation}Input` from a `http::Request` and `http::Response` from a `{Operation}Output` involves protocol aware serialization/deserialization, for example, it can involve the [HTTP binding traits](https://awslabs.github.io/smithy/1.0/spec/core/http-traits.html).
+The [RuntimeError](https://github.com/awslabs/smithy-rs/blob/458eeb63b95e6e1e26de0858457adbc0b39cbe4e/rust-runtime/aws-smithy-http-server/src/runtime_error.rs#L53-L5) enumerates error cases such as serialization/deserialization failures, `extensions().get::<T>()` failures, etc. We omit error handling in the snippet above, but, in full, it also involves protocol aware conversions from the `RuntimeError` to `http::Response`.
 The reader should make note of the influence of the model on the different sections of this procedure.

 The `request.extensions().get::<T>()` present in the `Fun: FnOnce(Operation0Input, Extension<S>) -> Fut` implementation is the current approach to injecting state into handlers.
 The customer is required to apply a [AddExtensionLayer](https://docs.rs/tower-http/latest/tower_http/add_extension/struct.AddExtensionLayer.html) to the output of the service builder so that, when the request reaches the handler, the `extensions().get::<T>()` will succeed.